Vision Zero: Innovative Traffic Safety Approach for Safer Cities

 After participating in this course, you will be able to:

-- Gain a deeper understanding of Vision Zero principles, policy innovation and process that influence traffic safety implementation
+- Gain a deeper understanding of Vision Zero principles, policy innovation and processes that influence traffic safety implementation

-- Technical understanding how safer planning and design of mobility systems can lead systematic safety improvements
+- Technical knowledge of how safer planning and design of mobility systems can lead to systematic safety improvements

-- Developing holistic approach of safety delivery, work programs, change governance process and allocation funding towards continuous improvements
+- Developing a holistic approach to safety delivery, work programs, change governance process and allocation of funding towards continuous improvements

-This course covers methods and best practices of modern vision zero method of traffic safety used by professional planners, engineers, and consultants/researchers.
-This course introduces current approaches to traffic safety planning, design and implementation and change of culture.
+This course covers methods and best practices of modern vision zero traffic safety methods used by professional planners, engineers, and consultants/researchers.
+This course introduces current approaches to traffic safety planning, design and implementation, and culture change.
 A key objective of this course is to help you become better road safety practitioners.
-The course is broadly divided in three parts The course is broadly divided in three parts: 1) Introduction and fundamentals of traffic safety, 2) Systematic Safety Analysis, Evaluation and Decision Making, and 3) Vision governance, management and sustainable implementation.
+This course is divided into three parts: 1) Introduction and fundamentals of traffic safety, 2) Systematic Safety Analysis, Evaluation and Decision Making, and 3) Vision governance, management and sustainable implementation.